 3. The last strategy that I use with my volunteer team is an exercise where I encourage self-reflection by getting them in touch with the effect our events have on them personally.
 At our post-event committee meeting each team member comes prepared to discuss the impact our guest speaker had on them and why.
 This approach not only creates a deep connection between team members but has them realizing the impact we have on the community and ourselves.
-This approach not only creates a deep connection among team members, but it also has them realizing the impact we have on the community and ourselves.

 Creating vulnerably-based trust within your volunteer team may seem like an unnecessary, time-consuming step, but trust me, it’s worth the investment up front.
 The result is a team of volunteers who are excited to be part of something bigger than themselves.

 To learn more about team-building and leadership with your volunteer team, do not forget to attend Volunteer MBC's Reading Cafe.
 Click Here for details.